DUNE/dune-justin/docs/tutorials.dune.md

 To see this in action we need to learn how to specify the input files to process and understand how outputs are specified and where they are put.

-This section uses a workflow from the 2022 DC4 data challenge and shows you how to repeat part of it.
+This section uses a workflow from Data Challenge 4 and shows you how to repeat part of it.
 We'll run LArSoft to process some data that is registered in MetaCat and Rucio, and temporarily store the output files in Rucio-managed storage at remote sites.